hidny/CuboidNetSolver/docs/AlgorithmExplanation.md

 I don't think it's possible to over-estimate how important idea #3 is.
 I think it's a greater improvement than all the other optimizations I created combined.

 Update: Through working on the problem of just enumerating polyominoes on a square lattice, I came to the realization that the algorithm I just described is just a slight variant of Redelmeier’s algorithm.
-The definitions and description are superficially different, but both algorithm accomplish the same goals with similar time and space complexities.
+The definitions and description are superficially different, but both algorithms accomplish the same goals with similar time and space complexities.
 Though I am very biased, I feel that understanding both algorithms and how they are related is more enlightening than just understanding one of them.
 (See high-level summary of the algorithm here: https://en.wikipedia.org/wiki/Polyomino and https://math.stackexchange.com/questions/1861614/enumerating-polyominos)

 At this point, I hope the picture in pics/exampleTransformation.png is starting to make sense.